 Iron Deficiency – iron deficiency can lead to anemia where your blood does not have enough hemoglobin to carry oxygen to the body due to lack of iron.
 Anemia causes fatigue, but it can also cause brittle nails.

-Healing Brittle and Soft Nails
+Heal Brittle Nails and Soft Nails

 If your fingernails have problems, but your toe nails are fine, chances are the problem is external (hand washing, sun burn, lack of moisture).
 Here are some things to keep in mind to help your nails: